WHAT IS YOUR DTR "SUCCESS RATE"?

 The word 'success' might imply a permanent absence of all TMD symptoms after DTR THERAPY.
 Unfortunately, this assumption is not the nature of muscle hypertonia nor malocclusion.
 DTR-certified dentists do not consider bite calibration to be any kind of panacea.

-â€‹An obvious DTR goal might be reduction of episodic intensity, frequency, and/or duration.
+An obvious DTR goal might be reduction of episodic intensity, frequency, and/or duration.
 But due to its inherently subjective denotation, the term 'success' has individual meaning to everyone concerned.
 A reasonable connotation would therefore and properly include each candidate's own specific perspective of their presenting symptom profile versus their anticipated therapeutic outcome over a defined period of time.

+During our initial consultation and at your 3-hour DTR SCREENING appointment, you'll learn much more about the nature of your TMD symptoms and together we'll custom-tailor suitable expectations for your own personal care.
 If the ultimate question is related to our level of care and/or experience, a thorough scrutiny of our website should help you to make that judgment call.
-Finding the right doctors to trust can certainly be a challenge - especially because TMD care spans multiple medical and dental disciplines!
+Finding the right doctors to trust can certainly be a challenge—especially because TMD care spans multiple medical and dental disciplines!

-Many of the debilitating symptoms of occluso-muscular TMD can overlap with other orofacial pain etiologies.
+Many debilitating symptoms of occluso-muscular TMD can overlap with other orofacial pain etiologies.
 Our professional resources page is specifically intended to address questions, concerns, and criticisms from patients, dentists, physicians, surgeons, researchers, and indeed all others who want to LEARN MORE about DTR THERAPY.
 You should find the information there (discussion videos, literature articles, and elaboration) helpful.

-Dr. Harden prefers to let our patients speak for themselves via our youtube channel - Jeffrey Harden, DDS - YouTube.
-We'll continue to add more for each patient who asks to share their DTR profile publicly.
-Of course, there are some who prefer to remain anonymous (which is completely understandable) and we respect their privacy with polite discretion as we would for you upon request.
+Dr. Harden prefers to let our patients speak for themselves via our youtube channel—Jeffrey Harden, DDS - YouTube.
+We'll continue to add content for each patient who wants to share their 'DTR PROFILE' publicly.
+Of course, many prefer to remain anonymous (which is completely understandable, especially given the sensitive nature of debilitating TMD symptoms) and we respect their privacy with polite discretion as we would for you upon request.

 IS DTR THERAPY COVERED BY INSURANCE?